 Seems that this separation between sunrise and moonset is optimal as we will see next year.

 I have got My Picture of that scenery, I have shattered the minds of thousands of people, I have provided something only few have ever seen before.
-So now is the time to give it public and educate people how to do it on your own if you happen to have this kind of inclination.
+So now is the time to give it public and educate people how to do it on their own if you happen to have this kind of inclination.
 So the alignment of full Moon and Tallinn was made a public event.
 3000 was interested and 360 people claimed that they will attend.
 In reality maybe 50 people were at the beach between 3 and 4 in the morning.

 1. July, moonset at 4.07 @231 degrees, sunrise at 4.08.
 But clouds covered the Moon before it touched the old town peaks.